libersoft-org/yellow-server/FAQ.md

 - Modern looking UI
 - etc.

-## Is end-to-end encryption really necessary?
+## Is end-to-end encryption important?

 The end-to-end encryption is really recommended for everyone.
 Your personal and business data are potentially exploitable.